marcojak/MTAdmob/readme.md

 | Rewarded              |    :heavy_check_mark:    |    :heavy_check_mark:     |    :x:  |    :x:  |
 | Rewarded Interstitial |   :heavy_check_mark:    |    :x:*  |    :x:  |    :x:  |

-*They are implemented but currently they are not working.
+*They are implemented but currently, they are not working.
 Probably something in the Admob SDK.
 I'm investigating it.

 ## Methods
 | **Banner** | **Interstitial**     | **Rewarded**     | **Rewarded Interstitial**  |